dprokscha/cputty/README.md

 ### Troubleshooting
 ##### My antivirus software detects cPuTTY as a virus.
 Ignore it.
-Its a false positive.
+It's a false positive.
 ##### How can I start cPuTTY automatically on windows startup?
 Simply create a shortcut of *cputty.exe* (or *cputty_x64.exe*) and move it to the autostart folder located in the Windows start menu.
 ##### The right-click (pasting things from the clipboard) does not work.
 What I am doing wrong?